Skye725/Cochat_web/README.md

-A web platform for integrating Dify chatbots, including registration and login features.
+A web platform for supporting users to tell their personal stories. integrated Dify chatbots, including registration and login features.
 Run with python3.9
 use conda to create a new environment:
 ```